Effective Alkane Carbon Number

 But if you take cyclohexane which has six carbons it doesn't behave at all like hexane.
 In fact it behaves as if it has just 3 carbons.
 Of course it doesn't behave like propane gas (which has 3 carbons), but in all calculations, if you say that cyclohexane has an Effective Alkane Carbon Number = 3 everything works out fine.
 If you take benzene which still has 6 carbon atoms, it behaves like an oil with 0 carbons, its EACN = 0.
 And some chlorinated solvents behave as if they have negative numbers of carbons.
 Dichlorobenzene with 6 carbons and 2 chlorines has an EACN = -5.

 One attempt to estimate EACN from a structure is provided at the excellent Pirika EACN estimator site, using Hansen Solubility Parameters (an estimator is also included in Hansen Solubility Parameters in Practice) at the heart of the estimation.
 But the scheme is based on correlations of data of variable quality and is only a general guide.

-Now let's see how to blend oils to form a new EACN value, using the (% weight) weighted average of the two values.
+We often don't have a single oil.
+Fortunately, it is easy to blend oils to form a new EACN value, using the (% volume1) weighted average of the two values, as calculated above.

 Now you are clear about EACN values, click on the Cc link to learn about Cc values for individual surfactants.